MadStats/reflections-on-presentations-WenHuangDanny/README.md

+Title of presentation: H1B

+What were aspects of the presentation that you liked: The data vidualization tends to be good, which helps to understand the struction of the population.

+What were aspects of the presentations for which you had concerns or questions: Don't know how the cluster method works

+Title of presentation: car accident

+What were aspects of the presentation that you liked:    They analysis many aspects which cars accidents are related to .

+What were aspects of the presentations for which you had concerns or questions: the cluster plot seems too fuzzy and doesn't include much information.

+Title of presentation: Songs
+What were aspects of the presentation that you liked:  They tro to use like emotion analysis to pick up key words from the raw data.

+What were aspects of the presentations for which you had concerns or questions:  The ppt is not expreesive and is too long.

-Title of presentation:
+Title of presentation: NBA

-What were aspects of the presentation that you liked:
+What were aspects of the presentation that you liked:   They give a brand new point of view to analyze who should be the MVP.
+What were aspects of the presentations for which you had concerns or questions: Can't see much data analysis methods.

+Title of presentation: terrorism
-What were aspects of the presentations for which you had concerns or questions:
+What were aspects of the presentation that you liked:  The data transformation seems convincng What were aspects of the presentations for which you had concerns or questions: Ths data seems so messy